MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## March 13, 2023

+Microsoft has released the latest **Microsoft Edge Extended Stable Channel (Version  110.0.1587.69)** which incorporates the latest Security Updates of the Chromium project.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

+## March 13, 2023

 Microsoft has released the latest **Microsoft Edge Stable Channel (Version 111.0.1661.41)** which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## February 25, 2023